pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

 items that help prevent issues, items that test and verify the current state, items that aid in recovery and finally items, like logging and metrics, that help during post-mortems of failure cases.

-Improved prevention of trauma / outages can partially be achieved by ensuring that all parts of the development pipeline are able to handle different error states which can be achieved by building in extensive error handling capabilities, both for known cases, e.g. service offline, and general error handling for unexpected cases.
+One way prevention of trauma / outages can partially be improved is by ensuring that all parts of the development pipeline are able to handle different error states which can be achieved by building in extensive error handling capabilities, both for known cases, e.g. service offline, and general error handling for unexpected cases.
 For the tooling / script side of the pipeline this means for instance